 There are seven critical success drivers that explain why new products win:

-- Building in the voice of the customer in a market-driven, customer-focused new product process
+- Build in the voice of the customer in a market-driven, customer-focused new product process.

-- Doing the homework and front-end loading the project; due diligence done before product development gets underway
+- Do the homework and front-end loading the project; do due diligence done before product development gets underway.

 - Speed counts!
 There are many good ways to accelerate development projects, but not at the expense of execution quality.
 GET IN FRONT OF THE CUSTOMER EARLY AND OFTEN!